rafaelsf80/docai-labs/README.md

 Setup and authentication instructions of Vertex SDK are available [here](https://cloud.google.com/vertex-ai/docs/start/client-libraries).
 Please, complete those before trying any of the labs below.

-## Lab 1: Form parser and Human-in-the-loop
+## Lab 1: Form parser

-This lab contains some scripts to make predictions with the **Form parser.** It uses a public pdf sample located at `gs://cloud-samples-data/documentai/form.pdf`.
+This lab contains a script to make predictions with the **Form parser.** It uses a public pdf sample located at `gs://cloud-samples-data/documentai/form.pdf`.

-The form parser supports human-in-the-loop (HITL) for reviewing.
-The form-parser works with  **Key-level filters**, but not **Document-level filter** option?.

 One of the scripts returns a `pandas dataframe` with the fields detected, as well as bounding boxes, generating a result like the following: